usethesource/usethesource.github.io/about/processes.md

 1. Design decisions which influence all or many of the UseTheSource projects are registered as an issue at <https://github.com/usethesource/usethesource.github.io/issues> by Project Owners or Contributors;
 2. Project Owners discuss the change for acceptance and finetune the planning regarding the implementation of the change;
-3. The ultimate decision for implementing the change lies with the Board Members, who have to agree unanimously;
+3. The ultimate decision for implementing the change lies with the Board Members, who have to agree unanimously and sollicit support from the Project Owners of all affected projects;
 4. A unique and new branch name is decided upon;
 5. New issues are registered with the respective projects for implementing the change;
 6. All relevant projects are branched using the given branch name;